KlipperScreen/KlipperScreen/docs/Configuration.md

 # For the 'Power on' button on the splash screen:
 # Define one or more moonraker power devices that turn on this printer (CSV list)
 # By Default it tries to match the printer name defined in this section header to the moonraker power device name.
+# This devices will be turned OFF when using the shutdown button
 # power_devices: example1, example2

 # Define what items should be shown in titlebar besides the extruder and bed